Josu Urrutikoetxea

-José Antonio Urrutikoetxea Bengoetxea (born 24 December 1950), also known as Josu Urrutikoetxea, Josu Urrutikoetxea Bengoetxea, and by the nickname Josu Ternera, is a former member of the Basque separatist organization ETA.
+José Antonio Urrutikoetxea Bengoetxea, also known as Josu Urrutikoetxea, Josu Urrutikoetxea Bengoetxea, and by the nickname Josu Ternera, is a former member of the Basque separatist organization ETA.
 In separate trials over a number of years, he was convicted for his involvement in the 1986 Plaza República Dominicana bombing and the 1987 Zaragoza barracks bombing, which together killed 23 people.

 Early life and education

 José Antonio Urrutikoetxea Bengoetxea was born 24 December 1950 in Ugao-Miraballes, Biscay, Basque Country.

 Career

 Urrutikoetxea joined the ETA in 1968, at the age of 18, and was in charge of operations in the Biscay region until fleeing to France in May 1971 at which time he joined the military front of the organisation.

 In July 1972, he participated in ETA meetings in Madrid.
 On 15 July 1972, he attacked the Orbegozo factory in Hernani (Gipuzkoa), stealing approximately four million pesetas.

 On 28 July 1972, Urrutikoetxea was involved in the robbery of a van carrying foreign currency for the Bank of Biscay in Pasaia (Guipúzcoa), seizing more twelve million pesetas.
 On 6 December 1972, he participated in an attack on the Union House of Hernani.

 On 21 January 1973, along with other members of ETA, Urrutikoetxea planned attacks that would use their available supply of more than 3,000 kilograms of dynamite and various explosive materials.
 Part of those explosives were used in December 1973 to assassinate the Prime Minister of Spain, Luis Carrero Blanco.